2020-2023

 First Time Course is Taught

-Bargaining unit members will be paid the appropriate hourly rate for each hour of training and for two hours of preparation time for each hour they deliver professional development or training outside the workday.
+Bargaining unit members will be paid the appropriate hourly rate for each hour of training and for two hours of preparation time for each hour they deliver professional development or training outside the work day.

 Subsequent Times Same Course is Taught

-Bargaining unit members will be paid the appropriate hourly rate for each hour of training and for one hour of preparation time for each hour they deliver professional development or training outside the workday.
+Bargaining unit members will be paid the appropriate hourly rate for each hour of training and for one hour of preparation time for each hour they deliver professional development or training outside the work day.

 5.9.3 Trainings

 Prior to any bargaining unit member being required to participate in training (ABA, CDL, etc.) outside their regular duties, the Board will provide the Association president with a written description of the activity as well as a timeline for completion.
-If the Association is not notified then (10) working days prior to the training, the training will be rescheduled.
+If the Association is not notified ten (10) working days prior to the training, the training will be rescheduled.
 If a bargaining unit member is unable to attend a training session, an alternative date will be scheduled for the bargaining unit member(s).
 These activities will be conducted at a school site under the supervision of the building administrator and/or the Association president and District administrator.

 5.11 Seniority

 Seniority shall be defined as the length of service within the District commencing with the most recent start date within the category of position and shall not be transferable from one category of position to another.
-For the purpose of determining seniority, Category 2 and Category 3 shall be considered one (1) category.

 - Category 1 Educational Office Personnel

-- Category 2 Regular Education Paraprofessional
+- Category 2 General Education Paraprofessional

 - Category 3 Special Education Paraprofessional